-D.2.3.
-Fasta file input
+C.2.3.
+Fastq file input

-This configuration supports using already generated fastq files as input, one set of fastq's for your ScaleRNA library, and a set of fastq's for your ScalePlex library associated with the RNA experiment.
-These fastq files are to be compliant with the naming and structure described in Chapter 2, with the "LibraryName" field unique to the RNA and ScalePlex fractions respectively.
-Once the files are organized, in the sample barcode table (samples.csv) document used for input, the user will add an additional column entitled "scalePlexLibName" whose values will correspond to the Library Name of the ScalePlex library Fastqs (Example scaleplex.samples.csv).
+This configuration supports using already generated fastq files as input, one set of fastq's for your ScaleRNA Quantum library, and a set of fastq's for your ScalePlex library associated with the RNA experiment.
+Once the files are organized, in the sample barcode table (samples.csv) document used for input, the user can specify the libIndex2 used for RNA and ScalePlex respectively exactly as they would in the case of BCL file input, but now just supplying the path to the parent directory of the fastq files with the -fastqDir parameter